Gaias2-ICSC/Gaias2-ICSC.github.io/benchsim.md

 # Simulation benchmarks

 CORSIKA is the state-of-the-art software for the simulation of cosmic ray air showers.
 As such, it can be considered a benchmarks to evaluate the performance of other cosmic ray simulations, both for what concerns resource usage and the physics output.
+Given its wide usage, version 7 of the CORSIKA software is considered the current golden standard, and will be used in this context.

 ## Properties of cosmic ray air showers